Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/Day_1.md

 ### Post-alignment quality control
-Once you have your reads aligned you need to assess the quality of your alignment.
-Before running FastQC or MultiQC it is prudent to get more information about the aligned files.
-Picard has some useful tools for assesing the quality of an alignment.
+Once you have aligned your reads, it is important to assess how well our reads could be mapped to the reference genome.
+The primary metric of a successful alignment is the **percentage of uniquely mapped reads**, and while this depends on the organism and reference genome you map to, a good quality sample is expected to have ~75% of its read uniquely mapped.
+As we did above,

 #### CollectRNASeqMetrics

 This tool will generate a file with several metrics relating to the quality of the alignment.
 These metrics can be used to diagnose problems with the library that can either be mitigated or taken into consideratoin in assessing the alignment of the data.
 Metrics reported include the dsitribution of bases within transcripts, the total number and fraction of nucleotides within genomic regions (UTR, introns, exons, intragenic regions, etc.), the number of bases that pass wuality filters, median coverage, the ratio of 5' to 3' biases, and the number of reads designated to the correct strand.

 ```bash